 Some people dismiss dog bad breath as "just doggy breath".
 It is true that a dog's breath is far from heavenly fresh most of the time, but it should not be bad.

 Therefore, dog halitosis, the condition of bad breath in dogs, should be properly addressed; and the good news is, it can be fixed.

 There are quite a few common problems that may cause canine halitosis.
-Some can be fixed easily; however, some may be due to health problems so you should not take this problem lightly and should try to find out the root problem causing your dog's bad breath.
+Some can be fixed easily, while some may be due to health problems.
+So, you should not take this problem lightly and should try to find out the root problem causing your dog's bad breath.

 Here are some possible causes: